kenaryn/memoranda/java_memorandum.md

 - new: the compiler initializes a reference.

+### Sealed
+Whatever is marked as `sealed`, it requires at least one derived class or interface, hence re-opening a hierarchy for at least one more level of extension.
+`non-sealed` keyword basically tells the compiler: "the hierarchy is closed everywhere, except right here."

 ### Lexikon
 - API: a suite of pre-defined types.
 - Encapsulation: data abstraction (using access modifiers).
+- Expression: as opposed to statements, performs computations and return a result.
 - Functional interface: provides target types for λ expressions and method references.
 Holds a single abstract method.
 - Member: field or method.
 - Package: a named group of related types (*i.e.* class, record, enum, interface).